Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Parametric Estimation

 \subsection{\textit{Estimation via Parametric Outcome Model}}

 Model \ref{parm_outcome} imposes several parametric constraints on the form of $g(X, \mathbf{C})$: (i) $Y$ follows a conditional normal distribution with constant variance not depending on $X$ or $\mathbf{C}$; and (ii) the mean $\mu$ is related to the covariates $X$ and $\mathbf{C}$ additively, as detailed in model \ref{parm_outcome}.
-If these constraints on $g(X,\mathbf{C})$ are true, and other ``regularity'' conditions hold,\cite{Longford2008}$^{(ch2)}$ the maximum likelihood estimates of $\boldsymbol{\beta}$ are asymptotically efficient.\cite{Rencher2000}$^{(p144)}$ Relatedly, under the model constraints and regularity conditions, as the sample size increases the estimates of $g(X,\mathbf{C})$ and/or $f(\mathbf{C})$ will converge to the truth at an optimal (i.e., $\sqrt{N}$) rate, and their distribution will be such that confidence intervals can be easily derived.
+If these constraints on $g(X,\mathbf{C})$ are true, and other identification and regularity conditions hold,\cite{Longford2008}$^{(ch2)}$ the maximum likelihood estimates of $\boldsymbol{\beta}$ are asymptotically efficient.\cite{Rencher2000}$^{(p144)}$ Relatedly, under the model constraints and identification and regularity conditions, as the sample size increases, the estimates of $g(X,\mathbf{C})$ and/or $f(\mathbf{C})$ will converge to the true values at an optimal (i.e., $\sqrt{N}$) rate, and their distribution will be such that confidence intervals can be easily derived.

-If assumption (i) is violated, the maximum likelihood estimator is no longer the most efficient, but can still be used to estimate $\psi$ consistently.
-If assumption (ii) is violated, then the maximum likelihood estimator is no longer consistent.
-Depending on the severity to which assumption (ii) is violated, the bias may be substantial.
+If constraint (i) is violated, the maximum likelihood estimator is no longer the most efficient, but can still be used to estimate $\psi$ consistently.
+If constraint (ii) is violated, then the maximum likelihood estimator is no longer consistent.
+Depending on the severity to which constraint (ii) is violated, the bias may be substantial.
 Unfortunately, in an observational study the true form of model \ref{parm_outcome} is almost never known.
 This means that such maximum likelihood estimates are almost always biased, with the degree of bias depending on the (unknown) extent to which the model is mis-specified.\cite{Box1976}